 How consistent are the VED changes with the Government’s policy of CO2 reduction?

-Car Tax is a method for funding much-needed developments to our road and transport networks however the government has the publically stated aim of reducing CO2.
+Car tax is a method for funding much-needed developments to our road and transport networks, however the government has the publicly stated aim of reducing CO2.
 One way then can do this is through incentivising the use of more eco-friendly vehicles.

 The examples shown above demonstrate both the complexity of the new system and that the Government’s intentions appear to be at odds with each other.
 Such measures as the introduction of the £40,000 banding ignore CO2 reduction altogether.

 Neal Francis, PVM Divisional Managing Director, commented: "We would urge the government to re-evaluate how the structure operates in practice as until 2020, there is little incentive for drivers to select lower emission vehicles which will compromise the Government’s ability to achieve their stated goal of ongoing CO2 reduction."